5G-ERA/docs/Middleware/configuration/installation/terraform/infrastructure-deployment-terraform.md

 ### Middleware Configuration

 The last step is to prepare the deployment script for the middleware.
-It can be found in the crop-middleware folder.
-In the `orchestrator.yaml` file there are environment variables that must be set to ensure the correct work of the Orchestrator.
+It can be found in the [Edge-middleware](Edge-middleware).
+In the `orchestrator-edge.yaml` file there are environment variables that must be set to ensure the correct work of the Orchestrator.

 The required variables are: